 You also need to constantly review your costs.
 It’s vital that you keep track of all of your expenses.
 You will find that expenses can quickly add up, however by reviewing them regularly you can ensure that you’re only spending where you should be spending and aren’t wasting money on unnecessary costs.
 When it comes to tracking your spending, you may find utilizing budgeting apps helpful to help keep track of your business’s income and expenditure.

 Keep business and private funds separate

 One mistake that you cannot make when it comes to your business finances is failing to separate your personal and business funds.
-Blurring these lines always leads to trouble, particularly when it comes to the tax process, so it’s vital that you keep things seperate from the start.
+Blurring these lines always leads to trouble, particularly when it comes to the tax process, so it’s vital that you keep things separate from the start.

-That’s why it’s so important that you keep separate business and personal bank accounts, to ensure that your business’s finances remain separate to your personal finances.
+According to Carlos González, that’s why it’s so important that you keep separate business and personal bank accounts, to ensure that your business’s finances remain separate to your personal finances.
 The best way to do this is to open a business account that is purely used for business, and ensure that all business funds are kept separate to your personal funds.